 - Detailed itinerary.
 Be as detailed as possible.
 Only itineraries with Spain as the main destination (ie longest stay) will be accepted by the embassy.
 I included a screenshot of mine below but you can follow the link to download a blank PDF template.

 - Mandatory travel insurance.
 According to the Embassy of Spain, the travel insurance you purchase must (a) have a minimum coverage of EUR 30,000, (b) be recognized in all Schengen States, and (c) be valid for the entire duration of the intended stay.
 Conveniently, Gazelle Travel and Tours offers travel insurance as well.
 Costs vary depending on the length of your trip but I paid PHP 3,290 for our 36-day stay.
 This is valid travel insurance so I’m afraid it isn’t refundable if your visa application is denied.
-You can check out The Poor Traveler for more information.

 - Single applicants must submit a birth certificate.
 (See important note below)